Intrauterine insemination (IUI) is usually the first fertility option available for couples who are trying to get pregnant.

 Why IUI may not work?

-IUI is a simple and common fertility procedure.
+IUIis a commonly used fertility procedure.
 It involves placing washed sperm directly into the uterus near ovulation to improve the chances of conception.
 However, pregnancy does not always occur, even when everything appears to be going well.

 What are the common causes of IUI failure?